u4507075/icd_10/README.md

 6 months (March - August 2019)

 ## Introduction
 Over one million patients visit Maharaj Nakhon Chiang Mai hospital at the outer patient department (reported in [2018](http://www.med.cmu.ac.th/hospital/medrec/2011/index.php?option=com_content&view=category&id=130&Itemid=589)).
-Every year, the hospital needs to report data to the government to claim for budget.
+Every year, the hospital needs to report data to the government for billing.
 ### Problem statement
-The amount of budget claim depends on the quality and completeness of the document.
+The amount of budget which can be obtained from the billing depends on the quality and completeness of the document.
 One major problem is the diagnosis (representing in ICD-10 code) has not been filled.
-The current process to fix this missing information is the medical coders review medical record and manually provide a proper diagnosis code which is impossible to complete on time.
+The current process is a labour intersive work which requires technical coders review to medical record and manually provide a proper diagnosis code.
 Therefore, we see a potential benefit to develop a system driven by machine learning model to automate the ICD-10 labelling process.
 ### Prior work
+[ICD-10](https://en.wikipedia.org/wiki/ICD-10) is a medical classification list for medical related terms such as diseases, signs and symptoms, abnormal findings, defined by the World Health Organization (WHO).
+In this case, ICD-10 is used to standardized the diagnosis before submitting the report to the government.
+Prior research showed the success of applying machine learning for auto-coding ICD-10.

+[Serguei et al.](https://watermark.silverchair.com/13-5-516.pdf?token=AQECAHi208BE49Ooan9kkhW_Ercy7Dm3ZL_9Cf3qfKAc485ysgAAAmkwggJlBgkqhkiG9w0BBwagggJWMIICUgIBADCCAksGCSqGSIb3DQEHATAeBglghkgBZQMEAS4wEQQM_rB6l2CXCEn65rFzAgEQgIICHNR0jGPFkz5CcmYleFTpxEzR1savr-C4O6Z00kG0BdtRIJS3RYpvI82St6UFm3i1S9e3JiFyMnm9LvsD3t0KiqIrBnruV91HJiba-iLVcANAs2U2P9bSpD4MiJizcuRH4pW7v6E2b5uEIwQ5j0QGrjrvSsRCeuQA3kFSPFCOMxq7HBBLMDLsFlXSBERfHxtnkMhRBtrxRQZ3a_tAgJ70oRFF5LiTJpbANSmhGShufU3H6HlhPJSxetkkznEaZ_1r4e26TmnFYHvNjAUwLDSrV3eopiKjxnR_s-mDe6PWRoeXWmBz2JmB29l0IE9fkG86wlgx-7J0FGuJjOMbRBDTvo2TzU2cPqwcUNlBCcNgN2P2o2PY8rjw_Gr4J-DmuLNjkxayrSYZVi3p75YGaQr_XLwPw-HkTqZtdjwCk9fA2GzcNubW4l4k2o4469PImjxmDnm6gXi_STkQ0im_dc6eXZP8Z_fHiEI4gxWA4I4Br_h021L29TgRiva-thtvaPROop3G3lw1HtMy5mArx_16IfTHcFGXF28N3AH2qFert6cfPnbOZn-FGqKUQVJCce6Cfz8FLjpWq2qYZ2CeWMUC3IjooCHp7VtjGxAW4il61LD2stSJSrv4OMBeWyciPNTJczrZOUVyjX8MIVupQvFVPwOBWW3Q7a8N4mZhI3XuYlZanI0gvfp3KXbtg6NMJxBrAD3yztwGkslU1zLiTw) applied simple filters or criteria to predict ICD-10 code such as assuming that a high frequency code that shares the same keywords is a correct code, or gender specific diagnsis (use gender to separate female and male specific diseases).
+Other cases which were not solved by those filters, then use a machine learning model (Naive Bayes) or bag of words technique.
+They used the SNoW implementation of the naïve Bayes classifier to solve the large number of classification, and Phrase Chunker Component for mixed approach to solve a classification.
+The model evaluation showed that over 80% of entities were correctly classified (with precision, recall, and F-measure above 90%).
+The limitations of the study were the features were treated independently which might lead to a wrong classification, continuous value such as age interfered how the diseases are classified, and lower number of reference standard (cased manually labelled by human coder).

+[Koopman et al.](https://www.sciencedirect.com/science/article/pii/S1386505615300289) developed a machine learning model to automatically classify ICD-10 of cancers from free-text death certificates.
+Natural language processing and SNOMED-CT were used to extract features to term-based and concept-based features.
+SVM was trained and deployed into two levels: 1) cancer/nocancer (F-measure 0.94) and 2) if cancer, then classify type of cancer (F-measure 0.7).

 ## Objectives
 ## Time line
 ## How to use